-There’s a great deal of myth and legend about St. Patrick, but the real story of his life is a good one, so we offer this compilation of information about a real man who was used of the Lord significantly to bring the gospel of Jesus Christ to Ireland.
+There’s a great deal of myth and legend about St. Patrick, but the real story of his life is a good one, so we offer this compilation of information about a real man who was used of the Lord significantly to help spread the gospel of Jesus Christ in Ireland.
 To a certain extent, details about St. Patrick are limited, but there are two of his writings which remain in existence today.
 He is generally held to have been born in the late 4th century to Roman parents in Britain, so he himself was not Irish, but was a great missionary to Ireland.
 This is part of what makes his true story a reflection of the heart of Christ.

 While in his teens, Patrick was captured by Irish raiders and carried off into slavery in Ireland.
 He served as a shepherd for 6 years and he says in one of his writings that he spent many, many hours of each day during that time praying and coming to true faith in God.
 He testifies that even though his father was a cleric, “I did not, indeed, know the true God”.
 (Confessio) At the end of the 6 years, he felt God was telling him his escape was prepared, so he did leave by boat and eventually returned to his home and parents.